Extreme Rules (2010)

 The 2010 Extreme Rules was the second annual Extreme Rules professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
 It was held for wrestlers from the promotion's Raw and SmackDown brand divisions.
 The event took place on April 25, 2010, at the 1st Mariner Arena in Baltimore, Maryland.
-It replaced Backlash as the post-WrestleMania pay-per-view and was the first Extreme Rules event to feature the titular Extreme Rules match.
+It replaced Backlash as the post-WrestleMania pay-per-view.
+It was the first Extreme Rules event to feature the titular Extreme Rules match.

 The concept of Extreme Rules is that the event features various hardcore-based matches.
 There were eight matches scheduled on the event's card, all of which were contested under a hardcore stipulation.
 There was also one dark match that occurred before the live broadcast.
 In the main event, John Cena defeated Batista in a Last Man Standing match to retain Raw's WWE Championship.
 In SmackDown's main match, which was an interpromotional match, Jack Swagger defeated Raw's Randy Orton in an Extreme Rules match to retain the World Heavyweight Championship.
 The event received 182,000 pay-per-view buys, the same as the figure achieved by the 2009 Backlash event.

 Production

 Background

 In 2009, World Wrestling Entertainment (WWE) established Extreme Rules as a gimmick pay-per-view (PPV), replacing One Night Stand.
 Just like One Night Stand, the concept of the show was that the event featured various matches that were contested under hardcore rules.
 The defunct Extreme Championship Wrestling promotion, which WWE acquired in 2003, originally used the "extreme rules" term to describe the regulations for all of its matches; WWE adopted the term and has since used it in place of "hardcore match" or "hardcore rules".
 While the inaugural 2009 event had originally been described as a continuation of the One Night Stand chronology, the 2010 Extreme Rules event was noted by WWE to be only the second event under a new chronology, thus establishing Extreme Rules as its own annual event.
 Although the second event in the Extreme Rules chronology, it was the first to feature the titular Extreme Rules match, among other hardcore-based matches.
 The event took place on April 25, 2010, at the 1st Mariner Arena in Baltimore, Maryland and featured wrestlers from the Raw and SmackDown brands.
+Tickets went on sale on March 6.
 Extreme Rules 2010 also replaced Backlash as the post-WrestleMania pay-per-view.